Luwuinnz/CECS327_A8_End2EndSys/README.md

 (The x and p are valid entry numbers for IP address and port number) Server listening on xxx.xxx.xxx.xxx:ppppp...
 ```
+---

 3. Then run the client Python program.
-Input the public IP address and the same port number used for the server program.
+Input the same IP address and port number used for the server program for the local run of this program.
 ```
 Enter IP address to bind to (e.g., 127.0.0.1):
 Enter port number to bind to (e.g., 65432):
 ```
+---
 This is the output when there is a successful Server and Client connection.

+---
 ```
 Connected by ('xxx.xxx.xxx.xxx', ppppp) successfully.
 ```

+This is some example input and output of a successful run of both server and client programs.
 <img width="936" alt="image" src="https://github.com/user-attachments/assets/9152b8b7-1f09-4af9-842a-b2fd21b1a109" />

 <img width="959" alt="image" src="https://github.com/user-attachments/assets/d2b4c466-5b99-4ca6-ac4d-a84adff68e9f" />